If you are in the food and beverage business, then a significant portion of your leads and referrals are more than likely originating on the Web.

 It is worth noting that while Google discourages review solicitation, they are not opposed to more subtle but direct approaches such as encouraging your most valuable customers to engage with you using Google My Business, and potentially reviewing your restaurant should they feel inclined.
 You can read more about it here.

-You Can Shift from Optimizing Your Site to Growing Your Online Reputation and Obtaining Superior Lead Generation and Online Visibility
+Shift from Optimizing Your Site to Growing Your Online Reputation

 If you feel like your race to rank has been uphill all the way, and SEO has proven pricey and slow, then focusing on growing your online reputation may just be what you need to gain ground and visibility quicker, and in a more straightforward fashion